'Kill The Head, The Body Will Die,' NFL's Gregg Williams Heard Telling Players

 "Kill the head, the body will die," Williams says several times.

-The recording was posted online by documentary filmmaker Sean Pamphilon, who was working on a film about a former Saints player at the time of Williams' meeting with the players.
+The recording by documentary filmmaker Sean Pamphilon, who was working on a film about a former Saints player at the time of Williams' meeting with the players.
 Pamphilon has posted both a 4-minute "sample" and what he says is the full 12-minutes worth of audio that was recorded (that 12-minute recording isn't playing right now; Pamphilon's site says it has been overwhelmed by too much traffic).

 Because of the many expletives, we can't embed Pamphilon's audio.
 There is, however, this version that bleeps the obscenities.